wk222/GeoGebra-/replit.md

 ## Recent Changes
 - **2025-10-19**: Initial Replit setup
   - Configured Vite to use port 5000 with host 0.0.0.0
-  - Added allowedHosts configuration for Replit proxy support
+  - Added allowedHosts: true configuration for Replit proxy support
   - Created workflow to run both frontend and backend in development
   - Updated server to serve static files in production mode
   - Configured production server to use port 5000 when NODE_ENV=production